 - Fourth nerve palsy causes the eye or eyes to turn abnormally.
 It sometimes makes you see double and may force you to tilt your head when looking.

 - Sixth nerve palsy can cause abnormal movement of the eye and double vision.

 A healthcare provider will usually do a variety of tests to diagnose neuropathy.
 Depending on the type of cranial neuropathy your doctor suspects, tests may include:

-- Neurological exam to test sensation, reflexes, balance and metal status.
+- Neurological exam to test sensation, reflexes, balance and mental status.

 - Electromyography (EMG), which measures the electrical activity of muscles when working and at rest.

-- CT or MRI scans.
-These are imaging techniques that allow healthcare providers to see the brain.
+- CT or MRI scans which are imaging techniques that allow healthcare providers to see the brain.

 - Nerve conduction velocity tests to help find out how and where the nerve is damaged.

 - Biopsies of the skin and nerves to find out how severely nerves are damaged.

 - Angiography, a special X-ray that uses contrast dye and takes pictures of your heart and blood vessels.